-- (1) Liabilities that are expected to be repaid in the Group's normal business cycle. - (2) Liabilities that are held mainly for the purpose of trading. - (3) Liabilities that are expected to be repaid within 12 months after the end of the reporting period. - (4) Liabilities where the repayment terms cannot be unconditionally beyond 12 months after the end of the reporting period.
-Liabilities with terms that give counterparties the option to be repaid by the issue of equity instruments do not affect their classification.
+- (1) Liabilities that are expected to be repaid in the Group's normal business cycle. - (2) Liabilities that are held mainly for the purpose of trading. - (3) Liabilities that are expected to be repaid within 12 months after the end of the reporting period. - (4) At the end of the reporting period, the Group does not have the right to defer the settlement of the liability for at least twelve months after the reporting period